HandyOSS/HandyHost/README.md

 ```
 3. Docker.
 DVPN runs its service in containers, thus you need Docker.
 Now that we have homebrew it is easy to install.
 Just run: ```brew install --cask docker```.
 Once installed, open the Docker.app (in /Applications), accept the EULA, and then you can close the Docker application and continue the install.

-After installing prerequisites, the double click package installer can be found in Releases, and will take ~20-30 minutes to download/compile all dependencies.
+After installing prerequisites, the double click package installer can be found in [Releases](https://github.com/HandyOSS/HandyHost/releases) and will take ~20-30 minutes to download and compile all dependencies.

 To tail the installer progress logs, you can run ```tail -f /var/log/install.log``` in your terminal.